PrefectHQ/prefect-helm/charts/prefect-worker/README.md

       serverApiConfig:
         apiUrl: <dns or ip address of the prefect-server pod here>
     ```

+    These settings will ensure the worker connects with the local deployment of Prefect Server.
+    If the Prefect Server pod is deployed in the same cluster, you can use the local Kubernetes DNS address to connect to it: `prefect-server.<namespace>.svc.cluster.local`

 ### Installing & Verifying Deployment of the Prefect Worker